 Sencha green tea health benefits

 For a long time, people all over the world enjoy green tea not only for its taste but also for its amazing health properties.
-Sencha green tea is rich with antioxidants, catechins, vitamins, folic acid, potassium, calcium, phosphorus, and many more.
+It is rich with antioxidants, catechins, vitamins, folic acid, potassium, calcium, phosphorus, and many more.

 Green tea has the polyphenolic compound EGCG – epigallocatechin-3-gallate.
 It has both antimicrobial and anti-inflammatory properties.
 Green tea is useful in the treatment of acne, reduce sebum excretions, and the appearance of wrinkles.
 Tea polyphenols have free radical scavenging activity that helps to protect cells from DNA damage.
 It also protects us from damage caused by ultraviolet (UV) B radiation (National Cancer Institute)

-Sencha green tea plays a role in stimulating our metabolism.
+Japanese Sencha teas plays a role in stimulating our metabolism.
 It promotes passive, fat burning in the body.
 A lot of healthy weight loss plan recommends the use of green tea with a balanced diet.
 With a good amount of caffeine, Sencha can also increase alertness, boost energy, and productivity.

 Japanese Sencha caffeine content